TrisDing/algorithm010/Week02/NOTE.md

 > A hash table is a data structure used to store vals, optionally, with corresponding values.

 - A mapping object maps hashable values to arbitrary objects.
 Mappings are **mutable** objects.
 The only standard mapping type in python is `Dictionary`.
-- A dictionary’s vals are almost arbitrary values.
+- A `dict` vals are almost arbitrary values.
 Values that are not hashable (like lists, dictionaries or other mutable types) may not be used as vals.
-- Dictionaries can be created by placing a comma-separated list of val: value pairs within braces or by the dict() constructor.
 - A `set` is an unordered collection with no duplicate elements.
 Curly braces or the set() function can be used to create sets. (empty set must use set())

 | Operation  | Time Complexity |